 There is so much we can learn from the experience of people throughout the region and from each other!
 We encourage you to join us this season and take in as many Sessions as your schedule allows.
 Can’t make it?
 We’ll record as many as we can!
-See videos below to learn the information!
+See videos below to learn from past presentations!

-Talks were hosted at Buckerfield’s in Salmon Arm in their upstairs conference room.
+Sessions are hosted at Buckerfield’s in Salmon Arm in their upstairs conference room.
 The location may change for specific topics and that will be listed beside their description.

 To make these sessions accessible to all, each talk had a sliding scale fee of $5 – $15.
 All fees collected will go towards the cost of the series and to support the Shuswap Community Teaching Garden.

 This project is a continuation of the Food Security Series presented by Buckerfield’s, Shuswap Food Action, and the Salmon Arm Fair and Shuswap Lake Agricultural Association during the Fall Fair.
 A core value of SFAS is education and we aim to provide the opportunity for everyone to be able to learn more about the important skills for playing a large part in one’s own food security.

 If you have topics you would like to have covered for the future, please let us know!
 If you have valuable experience and knowledge to share with your Shuswap Community, please get in touch!
 Email to Melanie at firstname.lastname@example.org